EetuK/skibidi/README.md

 ## Installing

-In Firefox: Open the `about:debugging` page, click the `This Firefox` option, click the Load Temporary Add-on button, then select any file in your extension's directory.
+In Firefox: Open the `about:debugging` page, click the `This Firefox` option, click the Load Temporary Add-on button, then select any file in `extensions/firefox` directory.

 The extension now installs, and remains installed until you restart Firefox.